cguy777/JSoffit/README.md

 `public static String WriteStreamToString(SoffitObject)`

 Call one of the read functions to de-serialize a stream and create a SoffitObject.
-You can manually objects and fields with traditional constructors:
+You can manually create objects and fields with traditional constructors:
 `SoffitObject exampleObject = new SoffitObject("ObjectType", "ObjectName");`
-There is a plethora methods associated with the SoffitObject and SoffitField classes to help you manage your data in many different ways.
+There is a plethora of methods associated with the SoffitObject and SoffitField classes to help you manage your data in many different ways.